FAQ for Certification

 Find answers to frequently asked questions relating to Certification.

 Have a look at our webinars regarding Certification

 The following are localised for the NZ Chapter, however IIBA Global also maintains an excellent certification FAQ list.

-Why take the CBAP/CCBA exam?
+Why take the exam?

-CBAP or CCBA certification is a public affirmation of your current level of professionalism, and your continued commitment to the BA profession.
-If you are working in the role of business analysis, systems analysis, requirements analysis or management, project management, consulting or process improvement, and have an advanced level of knowledge and experience, you will want to consider the many professional benefits of earning the CBAP® / CCBA designation.
-It demonstrates:
+ECBA, CCBA and CBAP certifications are a public affirmation of your current level of professionalism, and your continued commitment to the BA profession.
+If you are working in the role of business analysis, systems analysis, requirements analysis or management, project management, consulting or process improvement, and have an advanced level of knowledge and experience, you will want to consider the many professional benefits of earning the CBAP® / CCBA / ECBA designation.
+They demonstrate: